haozhestat/haozhestat.github.io/_pages/about.md

 * My research lies on interpretation, diagnostics, and predictive inference for machine learning algorithms, functional data analysis, applied data science, and quantitative research in interdisciplinary areas.

 # Recent News
-* I will join [Microsoft](https://www.microsoft.com/en-us/ai?activetab=pivot1%3aprimaryr5) as a Data & Applied Scientist in the Summer of 2019.
+* I joined [Microsoft](https://www.microsoft.com/en-us/ai?activetab=pivot1%3aprimaryr5) as a Data & Applied Scientist in May 2019.
 * June 15, 2019.
 I attended the ACM-IMS Interdisciplinary Summit on the Foundations of Data Science in San Francisco, CA.
 * May 30, 2019.
 I gave an e-poster on "Estimating Plant Growth Curves and Derivatives by Modeling Crowdsourced Imaged-based Data" at the 2019 Symposium on Data Science and Statistics in Bellevue, WA.
 * February 12, 2019.
 Our paper titled "Random Forest Prediction Intervals" has been accepted by *[The American Statistician](https://github.com/haozhestat/rfinterval)*.
 The corresponding R package *[rfinterval](https://github.com/haozhestat/rfinterval)* is publicly available on github.